linode/docs/docs/guides/websites/cms/cpanel/configure-name-server-dns-cpanel/index.md

     ![Basic WebHost Manager interface](Basic-WebHost-Manager.png)

-1. Scroll to the bottom of the interface screen to the **Nameservers** section.
+1. Scroll to the bottom of the interface to the **Nameservers** section.
 Enter the names of the name servers.
-These names must match those given to the name servers on the registrar.
+These names must match those given at the registrar.
 In this example, the name servers are `ns1.example.com` and `ns2.example.com`.
 Click the **Save Changes** button to apply the configuration.

     ![Define the Name server](Define-Nameservers.png)